sirantoinek/search-analysis-via-wikipedia-graphs/ReadMe.txt

 Also make sure that you are using the visual studio toolchain in your Cmake profile as when using MinGW, dependencies are not found.

 WARNING:
-Be aware that when running, the program may use up to 10 GB of memory.
+Be aware that when running, the program may use up to 7 GB of memory.
-Having a minimum of 16 GB of RAM is HIGHLY recommended.
 This is because the dataset is MASSIVE at 163 million rows.
 (The source csv file was 8.9 GB)